Measuring Oscillations with A Million Atmospheric Neutrinos

 The measurement of the atmospheric parameters is currently dominated by LBL experiments.
-In the case of $\Delta m^2_{31}$, the current sensitivity currently is dominated by T2K~\cite{Bronner2022-ey} and NOvA~\cite{Hartnell2022-do}, and it is known with $\sim 1.1\%$~\cite{Esteban:2020cvm} according to latest global analyses, can be largely improved up to $\sim 0.5\%$ using just atmospheric neutrinos.
+In the case of $\Delta m^2_{31}$, the current sensitivity is dominated by T2K~\cite{Bronner2022-ey} and NOvA~\cite{Hartnell2022-do}, and it is known with $\sim 1.1\%$~\cite{Esteban:2020cvm} according to latest global analyses.
+The sensitivity to this parameter can be largely improved up to $\sim 0.5\%$ using just atmospheric neutrinos.
 The latest results on $\sin^2\theta_{23}$ indicate a preference for the upper-octant at a significance smaller than $1\sigma$, and maximal mixing is excluded with less than $2\sigma$ significance.
-If we assume the current best-fit value of the global analyses, atmospheric neutrinos can achieve a $3\sigma$ sensitivity over maximal mixing, ruling out the lower octant with a higher significance than the LBL experiments, as shown in~\Cref{fig:ICparam}.
-Most of the sensitivity over those two parameters comes from the region above $\sim \SI{10}\GeV$ dominated by the large sample size of IceCube-Upgrade and ORCA measurements and, to a lesser extent, SuperK.
+If we assume the current best-fit value of the global analyses, atmospheric neutrinos can achieve a $3\sigma$ sensitivity over maximal mixing, ruling out the lower octant with a higher significance than the LBL experiments, as shown in~\Cref{fig:status}.
+These results predict that atmospheric neutrinos will rule out the wrong octant of $\theta_{23}$ with a large significance by the end of the decade.
+Most of the sensitivity over those two parameters comes from the region above $\sim \SI{10}\GeV$ dominated by the large sample size of IceCube Upgrade and ORCA measurements and, to a lesser extent, SuperK and HyperK.
 In that region, the event distribution is dominated by $\nu_{\mu}$ that interact via DIS.
-Therefore, flux and cross-section systematic uncertainties have a mild effect on the sensitivity as shown in~\Cref{fig:flux+xsec_syst}.
+Therefore, flux and cross section systematic uncertainties have a mild effect on the sensitivity as shown in~\Cref{fig:flux+xsec_syst}.